Camineet/pychain/README.md

 Thanks for taking a look at my blockchain project from my recent coursework.
-Inside the ```tests``` folder above, you'll find JavaScript unit tests for functions I wrote as part of my studies.
-A description of these functions can be found below.
+This app is from a [course](https://www.udemy.com/course/python-js-react-blockchain/) I took by David Katz after doing a Python bootcamp.

 **Activate the virtual environment**